-4. Attach the Local Area WDB's Adult/Dislocated Worker Service Provider list effective July 1, 2022 using the PY 2022 Adult/Dislocated Worker Service Provider List provided.
-Name document: Local Area WDB Name PY 2022 Adult/Dislocated Worker Service Provider List.
+- 4. Attach the Local Area WDB's Adult/Dislocated Worker Service Provider list effective July 1, 2023 using the PY 2023 Adult/Dislocated Worker Service Provider List_provided. - Attached. - Name document: Local Area WDB Name PY 2023 Adult/Dislocated Worker Service Provider List. - 5.
+Describe the Local Area WDB's vision for serving the WIOA eligible Adults and Dislocated Workers to include (a) high level goals, (b) outreach strategies, (c) services delivery, and (d) expected outcomes.

-See High Country PY 2022 Adult/Dislocated Worker Service Provider List.

-- 5. Describe the Local Area WDB's vision for serving the WIOA eligible Adults and Dislocated Workers to include high level goals, outreach strategies, services delivery, and expected outcomes. - The WDB's vision for serving adults and dislocated workers includes providing excellent customer service while meeting the needs of customers via career and training services while meeting the performance goals set by DWS.
-Outreach strategies include ongoing partnerships with training providers and community partners to increase brand awareness and referrals.
-Expected outcomes include a better trained workforce, earning credentials, and better employment opportunities while meeting the needs of employers. - 6.
-Describe the Local Area WDB's method for ensuring that a sufficient number of adults receiving individualized career and training services in the Local Area are from one of the following priority of services categories: public assistance, low-income individuals and individuals who are basic skills deficient.
-[134(c)(3)(E), 3(24)] - Our strong partnership with community programs results in awareness and referrals of individuals that fall with the priority of service categories.
-Partnerships with local training providers, substance use recovery, food pantries, DSS, vocational rehabilitation, etc. ensures that a sufficient number receive services within the identified categories. - 7.
-Describe follow-up services provided to Adults and Dislocated Workers.
+The WDB's vision for serving adults and dislocated workers includes providing excellent customer service while meeting the needs of customers via career and training services while meeting the performance goals set by DWS.
+Outreach strategies include ongoing partnerships with training providers and community partners to increase brand awareness and referrals and increase services to those with barriers.
+Expected outcomes include a better trained workforce, earning credentials and increased opportunities for work based learning, and better employment opportunities while meeting the needs of employers and job seekers.

+6. Describe the Local Area WDB's method for ensuring that a sufficient number of adults receiving individualized career and training services in the Local Area are from one of the following priority of services categories: public assistance, low-income individuals and individuals who are basic skills deficient.
+[134(c)(3)(E), 3(24)]

+Our local policy around priority of service and our strong partnership with community programs results in awareness and referrals of individuals that fall with the priority of service categories.
+Partnerships with local training providers and adult education, substance use recovery, food pantries, DSS, vocational rehabilitation, etc. ensures that a sufficient number receive services within the identified categories.

+7. Describe follow-up services provided to Adults and Dislocated Workers.

+Follow-up services are provided by WIOA staff on a regular basis for WIOA youth and adult/dislocated worker training customers including services to assist with successful employment, training completion, or the need of any additional services to assist the customer in completing their service plan.
+Staff reach out to customers by phone, email, Facebook, mailings, the NCWorks email system and schedule follow-up appointments as needed.
+Centers continue to discuss and explore ways to improve follow-up services for walk-in traffic to ensure needs are being met so as to encourage return visits.
+It is the goal of all centers to define and improve follow-up services to customers.